eduardo-vidals/Algorithms-Part-II/Week.01_WordNet/README.md

 An ancestral path between two vertices v and w in a digraph is a directed path from v to a common ancestor x, together with a directed path from w to the same ancestor x.
 A shortest ancestral path is an ancestral path of minimum total length.
 We refer to the common ancestor in a shortest ancestral path as a shortest common ancestor.
 Note also that an ancestral path is a path, but not a directed path.

 ## Measuring the Semantic Relatedness of Two Nouns
 Semantic relatedness refers to the degree to which two concepts are related.
-Measuring semantic relatedness is a challenging problem.
-For example, you consider George W. Bush and John F. Kennedy (two U.S. presidents) to be more closely related than George W. Bush and chimpanzee (two primates).
-It might not be clear whether George W. Bush and Eric Arthur Blair are more related than two arbitrary people.
-However, both George W. Bush and Eric Arthur Blair (a.k.a.
-George Orwell) are famous communicators and, therefore, closely related.

 ## Outcast Detection
 Outcast detection.
 Given a list of WordNet nouns x1, x2, ..., xn, which noun is the least related to the others?